sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-04-Improving.md

 And you know what, they're right! **Unit testing does slow them down!** But that isn't because unit testing slows everyone down.
 It's because they are like me trying to ride for the first time without training wheels: they keep falling over.
 They don't write effective tests.
 Or they take too long to think about the test, and how to design it.
 Or they write their code in a way that makes it difficult to test.
 But the only way to get better, faster, and more efficient, is **PRACTICE**.

-# You won't be good at first
+## You won't be good at first

 Programming is like riding a bike.
 No, not that you'll never forget, you can definitely forget things.
 Programming is like riding a bike because **when you first start learning, you lean on your training wheels.**

 In the two previous programming courses at the University of Virginia, your programming assignments looked like the following:

-1) Here is the program you are going to write
+&nbsp;&nbsp;1) Here is the program you are going to write
-2) Here is the programming language you will use
+&nbsp;&nbsp;2) Here is the programming language you will use
-3) Here is the IDE you will use
+&nbsp;&nbsp;3) Here is the IDE you will use
-4) Here is exactly how it will work
+&nbsp;&nbsp;4) Here is exactly how it will work
-5) Here are the functions you are going to write
+&nbsp;&nbsp;5) Here are the functions you are going to write
-6) Here are the classes you are going to write
+&nbsp;&nbsp;6) Here are the classes you are going to write
-7) Here are the fields in your classes
+&nbsp;&nbsp;7) Here are the fields in your classes
-8) Here is what to name everything
+&nbsp;&nbsp;8) Here is what to name everything
-9) Here is how each function affects or is affected by each field
+&nbsp;&nbsp;9) Here is how each function affects or is affected by each field
-10) Here is a submission system, where you submit your code and we'll tell you if it's right
+&nbsp;&nbsp;10) Here is a submission system, where you submit your code and we'll tell you if it's right
-11) Here are the exact library import statements to use
+&nbsp;&nbsp;11) Here are the exact library import statements to use
-12) Here are plenty of lecture examples using that library
+&nbsp;&nbsp;12) Here are plenty of lecture examples using that library

 **These are training wheels!** Of course when you are learning we're giving you this much direction!
 We're helping you learn the foundational basics.
 But just like riding a bike, if you want to go fast and go far, **The training wheels have to go!**

-When you develop real software, here is how that conversation starts:
+When you develop real software, here is how many of those conversation start:

-**Customer**: I would like software that does [very vague thing that the customer currently does without software]
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Customer**: I would like software that does [vague description of something the customer does already without software]

-**Engineer**: Okay, can you be more specific?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Engineer**: Okay, can you be more specific?

-**Customer**: *staring blankly* no.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Customer**: *<staring blankly>* no.

 Admittedly, the above is in jest and over the top, but there is an entire field of software engineering, Requirements Engineering, that focuses specifically on techniques to get and check the basic details of "what the software should do."

 This means:
-1) You will have to decide what program to write
-2) You will decide what programming language(s) you will use
-3) You will decide on how to develop the software
-4) You will have to decide how it works
-5) You will have to decide what functions to write
-6) You will have to decide what classes to write
-7) You will decide what fields your classes have
-8) You will decide how to name and label everything
-9) You will have to decide how each class behaves
-10) You will have to figure out how to tell if your code is working or not
-11) You will have to investigate if there is code out there that you want to use, what the licenses allow for, etc.
+&nbsp;&nbsp;1) You will have to decide what program to write &nbsp;&nbsp;2) You will decide what programming language(s) you will use &nbsp;&nbsp;3) You will decide on how to develop the software &nbsp;&nbsp;4) You will have to decide how it works &nbsp;&nbsp;5) You will have to decide what functions to write &nbsp;&nbsp;6) You will have to decide what classes to write &nbsp;&nbsp;7) You will decide what fields your classes have &nbsp;&nbsp;8) You will decide how to name and label everything &nbsp;&nbsp;9) You will have to decide how each class behaves &nbsp;&nbsp;10) You will have to figure out how to tell if your code is working or not &nbsp;&nbsp;11) You will have to investigate if there is code out there that you want to use, what the licenses allow for, etc.
-12) You will have to do your own research, looking up tutorials.
+&nbsp;&nbsp;12) You will have to do your own research, looking up tutorials.

-# You will get better
+## You will get better

 The good news is practice and time make you better at all of the above!
 My first programming language I learned was TI-BASIC 83 (a dialect of BASIC written for the TI-83 graphing calculator).
 I only learned *just enough* to write a program on my TI-83 that would take in 3 parts of a triangle (Side-side-side, side-angle-side, etc.) and "solve" the triangle.
 I was taking trigonometry at the time, and so I showed my teacher the program I wrote, walked him through it.
 And he was impressed!